Evidence Level

 What is the recommended dosage of Chromium?

-Does Chromium interact with medications?
+Does Chromium interact with any medications?